ogw07222-tech/gr-simulator/PROJECT.md

 # Lead Developer Notes

-The project is designed as a long-term research platform.
+This project is designed as a long-term engineering effort.

-Code quality is more important than development speed.

-Every subsystem should be extensible toward
+Every architectural decision should make future implementation of

+- Schwarzschild spacetime
+- Kerr spacetime
+- Photon ray tracing
-- General Relativity
+- Scientific visualization
 - Numerical Relativity

-- GPU Simulation
-- Scientific Research
+easier rather than harder.

+Build the engine first.

+Everything else is built on top of it.